SaiKiranKadambari/ProdGraphLearn/Product graph learning with missing entries/ReadMe.txt

 The data is stored in the usable format in the file AQI_Data_WithCoords.mat.

-The file AQI_Data.m gives figure 5 of the paper.
+The file AQI_Data.m is for product graph learning with missing entries and gives figure 5 of the paper.